All Episodes

 I don't know if the audience will find it as relevant as I do, but I think it proves that the forward view.

-So I think what we're gonna see here is that this one is the one that was intentionally altered, perhaps to hide what was going on there behind the chair.
+So, I think what we're going to see here is that this one is the one that was intentionally altered, perhaps to hide what was going on there behind the chair.

 And you can see how it rotates.

-So he slides it and then it rotates towards the camera towards stage right before it falls off onto the bottom of its legs and then falls backward onto its back.
+So, he slides it and then it rotates towards the camera towards stage right before it falls off onto the bottom of its legs and then falls backwards onto its back.

 And I don't think that's what actually happened.